 Reminder: In Control Panel > System, make sure the Computer Name and Workgroup are displayed as expected on all the participating PCs (see above, Initially on All the PCs).

-Private (current profile) Network discovery * Turn on network discovery x Turn on automatic setup of network connected devices.
-File and printer sharing * Turn on file and printer sharing Guest or public Network discovery * Turn off network discovery File and printer sharing * Turn off file and printer sharing All Networks Public folder sharing * Turn off Public folder sharing File sharing connections * Use 128 bit encryption to help protect ...
+Private [networks] Network discovery * Turn on network discovery x Win10: Turn on automatic setup of network connected devices. x Win11: Set up network connected devices automatically File and printer sharing * Turn on file and printer sharing Guest or public [networks] Network discovery * Turn off network discovery File and printer sharing * Turn off file and printer sharing All Networks Public folder sharing * Turn off Public folder sharing File sharing connections * Use 128 bit encryption to help protect ...
 Password protected sharing * Turn off password protected sharing

 I didn't test other possibilities in the above, e.g., allowing Guest sharing.